yetulaxman/linux-2/_tutorials/02a-hello-world.md

 - Learn where to find pre-made docker images
 - Understand the mechanism behind running a docker container

-## Tutorial with Hello-world Container
+## Tutorial with Hello-World Container

-Let’s start a simple pre-made hello-world container from [Dockerhub](https://hub.docker.com) which is a docker registry for sharing images.
-Try running following command on your linux terminal:
+Let’s start with a simple *hello-world* container from [Dockerhub](https://hub.docker.com) which is a docker registry for sharing images.
+Try running  the following command on your linux terminal:

 ```bash
 docker run hello-world
 ```
-when docker is a command is run  on commandline interface (CLI), Docker client contacts Docker daemon to check if there is an image name named, "hello-world".
-If the image is not found locally, the daemon pulls "hello-world" image from DockerHub (default for docker container and for other registries one has to explicitly mention docker registry name) and  creates a new container from that image which runs the executable that produces the output you are currently reading.
-The Docker daemon streamed that output to the Docker client, which sent it to your terminal. hmm, lot of stuff happened behind the scenes !!!
+When a docker run command is issued *via* commandline interface (CLI), docker client contacts Docker daemon to check whether an image named, "hello-world" exists locally.
+If the image is not found locally, docker daemon pulls "hello-world" official image from DockerHub (*Note*: default registry for docker is DockerHub and for other docker registries one has to explicitly mention registry name as well).
+Once docker image is available locally, `docker run` command creates a new container from that image.
+The Docker daemon streams default output of container to the Docker client.
+Yes...lot of stuff has  happened behind the scenes !!!

 **Note:** Depending on how you've installed docker on your system, you might see a `permission denied` error after running the above command.

-1. What is the  terminal output from the above command?
+1. What is the terminal output from the above `docker run` command?

 ```bash
 Unable to find image 'hello-world:latest' locally